 Depending on the local climate, the orientation and the location of the house the needs for insulation vary, which may reduce or increase the final construction cost.

-Our projects include all the details and the final energy requirements as well as the yearly cost of energy.
+Our projects include all the details and the final energy requirements as well as the yearly cost of energy

-In order to fulfill the EU requirements of near zero energy homes in force from 1.1.2020 we recommend the placement of PV (Photovoltaic) panels on the roof.
+In order to fulfil the EU requirements of near zero energy homes in force from 1.1.2020 we recommend the placement of PV (Photovoltaic) panels on the roof.
 Our houses will be zero energy ready, which means that the wiring will be in place if the client decides to install the PV panels on a later date.
 The house will be connected to the national grid, but the use of the PV panels will reduce the electricity imported from the grid, and also export electricity to the grid when not used by the house appliances.

 When no electricity is produced by the PV panels due to atmospheric conditions, electricity coming from the grid will be utilized.
 The intention is that in a period of a year the imported electricity from the grid to be almost even with the one produced by the PV panels.

 Air quality is a vital subject in our houses, as it has a strong connection with health and well being of the residents, that is why we incorporate ventilation systems in every house that we design.
-Also our goal is to create buildings with almost zero energy consumption and we tend to optimize every single service system.
+Also, our goal is to create buildings with almost zero energy consumption and we tend to optimize every single service system.
 That is why recommend using a heat recovery unit.
 The unit allows for the heat contained within exhausted stale air, coming from rooms such as the bathrooms, the kitchen, to be extracted, and on his way out to heat the incoming fresh air.
-Also our unit has the ability to heat up or cool additionally the fresh air, through an AC unit incorporated inside the machine.
+Also, our unit has the ability to heat up or cool additionally the fresh air, through an AC unit incorporated inside the machine.

 Heat Recovery Ventilation Process